 Note: The table summarizes the comparison between retributive justice and restorative justice, highlighting the differences in their focus, role of the victim, objective, and outcome for the victim.

 Another advantage of restorative justice is that it allows victims to participate in the justice process.
 In many cases, victims are left with emotional scars and a sense of injustice after a crime is committed against them.
-Restorative justice provides an opportunity for the victim and perpetrator to come together and work towards a resolution that repairs the harm and restores relationships.
-This process of reconciliation can help both parties to heal and move forward in a positive direction.
+Restorative justice provides an opportunity for the victim to be an active participant in the justice process.

 In contrast, the retributive justice system can often leave victims feeling unsatisfied and disconnected from the resolution process.
 Punishment, as the main focus of retributive justice, does not necessarily address their harm, and can sometimes leave victims feeling that their needs and experiences have been ignored.

 In conclusion, while both retributive justice and restorative justice have their own strengths and weaknesses, restorative justice has significant advantages for victims.
 By providing a voice and an opportunity to participate in the resolution process, restorative justice can empower victims, provide a sense of closure, and contribute to their healing.
-By focusing on repairing harm and restoring relationships, restorative justice offers a more victim-centered approach to criminal justice.
+By focusing on restoring harm, restorative justice offers a more victim-centered approach to criminal justice.